rlondon3/jwm_backend/ReadMe.md

 - **Session Management**: Schedule and manage Zoom lessons or video correspondence directly from the content.
 - **Progress Tracking**: Monitor user progress through chapters and multimedia content.
 - **Scalable Infrastructure**: Dockerized PostgreSQL and automated deployments using Terraform and GitHub Actions.
-- **Comprehensive Testing**: Unit tests written in Mocha/Chai for backend services.
+- **Comprehensive Testing**: Unit tests written in Jasmine for backend services.

 ## **Project Management**